AakSin/connectionsLab/week8/README.md

 Another challenge was that initally I had set canvas height and width to window height and width.
 The game started being buggy when played on different viewports then and thus I decided to go for a fixed viewport.

 # Learnings & To-Dos

+This was my first time building something realtime.
+I have never worked with sockets in any way or form so it was pretty confusing doing a lot of the tasks.
+I am glad I was able to get a simple understanding of sockets through this project.
+The things I'd like to work on -

+- Add a title screen to the game explaining the controls
+- Add music and sound effects to the game
+- Maybe re-do the art yourself
+- Fix bug wherein at times, it shows a win screen for one client but not for the other
+  - Investigate if there are inconsistencies in health between 2 clients